StepanStepanovic/qcxms/README.md

 If you use this tool in your work, please consider citing the original QCxMS paper:

-> Grimme, S. et al. _QCxMS – A Program for Calculating Collision-Induced Dissociation Mass Spectra._ J. Chem.
-Theory Comput.
-2020.
+> S. Grimme Towards First Principles Calculation of Electron Impact Mass Spectra of Molecules.
+Angew.
+Chem.
+Int.
+Ed., 2013, 52, 6306-631.
+DOI: 10.1002/anie.201300158

+> Koopman, J.; Grimme, S. From QCEIMS to QCxMS: A Tool to Routinely Calculate CID Mass Spectra Using Molecular Dynamics.
+J. Am.
+Soc.
+Mass Spectrom, 2021.
+DOI: 10.1021/jasms.1c00098

 ---